Beyoncé: 2013–2014: Beyoncé and Super Bowl XLVII halftime show

-In January 2013, Beyoncé performed the American national anthem during Obama's second presidential inauguration.
+In January 2013, Beyoncé performed the national anthem during Obama's second presidential inauguration.
 In February, she headlined the Super Bowl XLVII halftime show in New Orleans.
 The performance became the second most tweeted-about moment in history at the time, generating 268,000 tweets per minute.
 That same month, she co-directed and premiered her feature-length documentary Life Is But a Dream on HBO, which offered an introspective look into both her personal and professional life.

 In April 2013, Beyoncé embarked on the Mrs. Carter Show World Tour, released a cover of Amy Winehouse's "Back to Black" with André 3000 for The Great Gatsbys soundtrack, and in May, voiced Queen Tara in the animated film Epic.
 On December 13, 2013, she unexpectedly released her fifth studio album, Beyoncé, on the iTunes Store without prior announcement or promotion.
 The album debuted at number one on the Billboard 200 chart, selling 617,000 copies in its first week.
 It marked her fifth consecutive US number-one debut, making her the first woman in the chart's history to achieve this milestone with her first five studio albums.
 The album received widespread critical acclaim, and sold one million digital copies globally within six days—a record for any album on iTunes at the time.

 Musically rooted in electro-R&B, Beyoncé explored darker, more personal themes than her previous work, including bulimia, postnatal depression, and the emotional complexities of marriage and motherhood.
-As a visual album, the album's music videos were recorded in secrecy to accompany to album's unexpected release.
+As a visual album, the album's music videos were recorded in secrecy to accompany the album's unexpected release.
 Beyoncé is credited with helping popularize digital releases, as well as surprise and visual album formats; its release influenced the International Federation of the Phonographic Industry to adopt Friday as Global Release Day.
 The record spawned five singles: "Blow", "XO", "Drunk in Love", "Partition", and "Pretty Hurts".
 "Drunk in Love" featured Jay-Z and peaked at number two on the Billboard Hot 100.
-Beyoncé sold 2.3 million units worldwide by the end of 2013, making it the one of the best-selling albums of the year.
+Beyoncé sold 2.3 million units worldwide by the end of 2013, making it one of the best-selling albums of the year.

 At the 57th Annual Grammy Awards, Beyoncé received six nominations and won three: Best R&B Performance and Best R&B Song for "Drunk in Love", and Best Surround Sound Album for Beyoncé.
 In April 2014, Beyoncé and Jay-Z—known collectively by their stage name the Carters—announced their first co-headlining stadium tour called the On the Run Tour.
 On August 24, 2014, she received the Michael Jackson Video Vanguard Award at the MTV Video Music Awards, and won three additional honors: Best Video with a Social Message and Best Cinematography for "Pretty Hurts", and Best Collaboration for "Drunk in Love".
 The album was reissued as the Platinum Edition on November 24, 2014, featuring six additional songs.